 If you want to boost your daily intake of magnesium, consume a serving of pumpkin or chia seeds, almonds, and spinach.
 They’re the richest common foods in magnesium.
 They provide 19-37% of the required daily intake per serving!

-Moreover, banana and avocado are the richest fruits in magnesium.
+Moreover, bananas and avocados are the richest fruits in magnesium.

 Unfortunately, dietary surveys in the United States consistently show that many people consume less than the recommended daily intake of magnesium.
 But, following a well-balanced, plant-based diet can provide more than enough magnesium for healthy people.